The ever-changing world of digital marketing is leaving cookies behind. For a long time, cookies were a main way to track people online.

 Contextual Advertising

-• Matching Content: Contextual advertising enables you to target the ad placement to content relevant to your message.
-For example, an advertisement for hiking equipment may be displayed on a blog about outdoor adventure.
+Matching Content: Your ad placement matches the content of the page.
+For example, an ad for hiking gear might appear on a blog about outdoor adventures.

 Fostering Trust Through Understanding and Data Usage